 - 8 oz silken tofu

 - 2 green chillies

 - 1 ¼ onions (thinly slice 1 onion and chop the remaining ¼th)

 - 1 cup tomato puree

 - Salt to taste

-- Place the tofu, lemon juice, ginger, garlic, chopped onion and coriander leaves in a blender and grind to a fairly smooth paste.
+- Place the tofu, lemon juice, ginger, garlic, green chili peppers, chopped onion and coriander leaves in a blender and grind to a fairly smooth paste.

 - Drain the seitan and place it in a bowl.
 Pour the tofu-ginger-garlic marinade over it and toss with a spoon till all the pieces are thoroughly coated.
 Set aside for at least an hour.